stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 ## Using the main serial port

 The main serial port may be used for MavLink Traffic without any further configuration.
-For inav-radar, to use the main msp port for inav-radar (vice using `--radar-device`), it is still necessary to add a command option to {{ mwp }}; it needs to told to relax the default inbound MSP direction check.
+For inav-radar, to use the main MSP port for inav-radar (vice using `--radar-device`), it is still necessary to add a command option to {{ mwp }}; it needs to told to relax the default inbound MSP direction check.

 This is enabled as
 ```